-- All stakeholders will collaborate to ensure students are served in a safe environment following strict health guidelines to the greatest extent possible.
+All stakeholders will collaborate to ensure students are served in a safe environment following strict health guidelines.
 Student needs are reassessed as appropriate.
 During distance learning the IEP team will implement a temporary distance learning plan.
-ESE services/related services will be provided virtually, telephonically, individualized offline activities, or through a combination of these delivery models. - Students with 504 Accommodation Plans will receive instructional accommodations during distance learning.
+ESE services/related services will be provided virtually, telephonically, individualized offline activities, or through a combination of these delivery models. • Students with 504 Accommodation Plans will receive instructional accommodations during distance learning.